adityagpt30/Predicting-Media-Memorability-Scores/README.md

 * For HMP, I used Random Forest and Decision Tree Regression algorithm.
 * For Inception, I used Sequential Neural network algorithm.

+*Based on the analysis it can be said that:*

+* Captions yield better results than any other features available and whereas Inception being the worst.
+* Short-term memorability scores were more accurate than the long-term memorability scores.
+* If we increase the size of the test-set in the prediction the performance will go down and will become more sturdy.

 **CONCLUSION**